UBC-MDS/exploratory-data-viz/chapters/en/slides/module6/module6_02.md

 US are no longer overlapping so it is easier to see the value of each state.

-We still have the issue of some states being really, so ideally when using either a choropleth or dots to show values like this, it would be a good idea to complement them with a bar chart in the same figure, which we will see how to do in the next slide deck.
+We still have the issue of some states being really small or hard to distinguish, so ideally when using either a choropleth or dots to show values like this, it would be a good idea to complement them with a bar chart in the same figure, which we will see how to do in the next slide deck.

 Note that the colorscale does not start at 0.
 Remember that this is good for highlighting small important differences, but can also give a